kdshea/SEI-Project-1-Tetris/README.md

 # Day 6 Wednesday July 20

-* Fix edge behavior for rotations on right side

-* Fix bug filling top row where new shape overlaps with previous
+* x Fix bug filling top row where new shape overlaps with previous

+* x Speed up fallInterval after clearing rows

 * Work on high scores to use input from name span and to have more than 1 name and high score pair stored

-* Speed up fallInterval after clearing rows
+* Fix edge behavior for rotations on right side for I, L, T, and S

 * Work on CSS styling, sounds, graphics

+# Day 7 Thursday July 21

 * Function to rotate counterclockwise
   * possibly subtract from rotation count to go backwards in rotation arrays?